New Player Guide

 • Players can cast three spells on you to bring you back.
 "Raise Dead", "Resurrect", and "New Body"

-• Ignore "Raise Dead".
+• As a newbie, ignore "Raise Dead".
 You will lose 75% of your exp.
 It's better to go with being ress'd by Theresa.

 • "Resurrect" is the standard option to ask for.
 You will lose only 50% of your EXP.

-• "Raise Body" is the most advanced/complicated option.
+• "New Body" is the most advanced/complicated option.
 You will only lose 25% of your EXP, but your stats will be drastically reduced for the next 6 hours.

-• Also, if the caster fumbles the Raise Body spell, you get a forced "reincarnaction" where you may lose 40% of your TOTAL Exp.
+• Also, if the caster fumbles the New Body spell, you get a forced "reincarnaction" where you may lose 40% of your TOTAL Exp.
 That's bad news bears.

-• If a player fumbles Ressurect, the following can happen.
+• If a player fumbles Resurrect, the following can happen.
 Note: I've never had any of these happen to me.
+Keep your Charisma stat up above 50 and hopefully these will never happen to you either.

 • You lose a level.